memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 Similar to batched `read` procedures, you can define batched `write` procedures.
 Batched procedures can return results in batches, mostly to reduce memory consumption.
 For batch `write` procedures like for batched `read` procedures you need to define **three** functions:
 * `batching` function - similar to the main function in regular procedures
-* `initialization` function - function to initialize stream, open source file, etc...
+* `initialization` function - function to initialize a stream, open source file, etc.
-* `cleanup` function - function to close a stream, source file, etc...
+* `cleanup` function - function to close a stream, source file, etc.

 Since there are three functions, construct works as follows:
 - `initialization` function must define to receive the same parameters in the same order as batching function including `mgp.ProcCtx` if defined as the first parameter